Felix-Voyle/Sneakers_MS4/README.md

 -   A market place where users could buy and sell their own trainers.

 - Ideally I should be making sure that a user has actually purchased an item before allowing them to review it.
 I haven't managed to implement this as I ran out of time but think it would make the reviewing system much more accurate given the time.
 To do this I would probably link Orderlineitems to the User rather than or as well as UserProfile which would make them more readily available than needing a UserProfile instance.

+- To make the site properly functional.
+I would also need to add a stock system which only lets products show availability if the correct stock is held.

 ## Technologies used